-Cavaliers trail Warriors in Game 3 of NBA Finals
+LeBron James has triple-double in Cavs loss to Warriors

 Missing from opening two quarters?
 The Cavaliers free throws.
 They attempted 0, while the Warriors were 12 for 13 on FTs.

-The Warriors lead the best-of-seven series, 2-0.
-But Cleveland is 8-1 during the playoffs this year and have outscored opponents on average by 12.
-The Cavs face an additional challenge as Andre Iguodola returns to the lineup.
+The third quarter has been Cleveland’s downfall all playoffs.
+The Cavs battled back with crucial 3s from Smith and George Hill, but they were grossly out-rebounded by the Warriors, 13-6.
+The Cavaliers trailed by 2 heading into the fourth quarter.

+The Warriors lead the best-of-seven series, 3-0.
 Game 4 is Friday at The Q at 9 p.m.